Astrophysical Constraints on Decaying Dark Gravitons: Results and conclusion

 Next, using the lower bound on $m_{KK}$ from~\eqref{eq:KKbound} and the lower bound on $m_{DM}$ from~\eqref{eq:AstroBound} in the inequality~\eqref{eq:velocityUpperBound}, we immediately find:

-Moreover, since $\delta \gtrsim 1$, we conclude that we must have $\lambda \lesssim 0.2$.
 We take this opportunity to comment on the value of $\delta$ which need not be strictly integer.
 As mentioned previously, $\delta$ captures the smoothness of the dark dimension and induces couplings between KK gravitons with masses that do not obey KK momentum conservation (i.e. the KK momenta do not add up to zero).
 However, in general, there might different couplings amongst different KK modes with different KK violation for each of these couplings.
 Our parameter $\delta$ should be thought of as a suitable average of these violations and therefore should not be restricted to take integer values.

-We can also use the expression for $m_{DM}$ in inequality~\eqref{eq:AstroBound} and the lower bounds on $m_{KK}$ and $\delta^{-3}$ to arrive at an inequality involving only $\beta$ and $\lambda$.
+We can also use the expression for $m_{DM}$ in inequality~\eqref{eq:AstroBound} and the lower bounds on $m_{KK}$ and $\delta^{-3}$ to arrive at an inequality involving only $\beta$, $\gamma$, and $\lambda$.
 This gives:

 In addition to the above two inequalities, we can analyse the constraints differently to obtain limits in the $(\beta, \delta)$-plane.
 First, one can isolate $\delta^3 \beta^4$ in the expression for $m_{DM}$ and use the lower bounds on $m_{KK}$ and $m_{DM}$ from~\eqref{eq:KKbound} and~\eqref{eq:AstroBound} to get: